NeuroMachinesLab/tic-tac-toe/README.md

 Next, [neural network](https://github.com/NeuroMachinesLab/perceptron) is generated with 9 input nodes and 1 output node.
-Network is trained with board state on input nodes and with its best move on the output node.
+Network is trained with board state on input nodes and with its best move(-s) on the output node.
-Network is trained with Backpropagation algorithm and Least Squares loss function for all board states.
+Network is trained with Backpropagation algorithm and Cross-Entropy loss function for all board states.

 Result network is written to the [network.txt](network.txt) file.
 Run the program again without deleting the file, if you want to continue training the network further.